arcus/education_modules/git_history_of_project/git_history_of_project.md

 ## Lesson Preparation

 The purpose of this module is to learn how to explore the history of a Git repository that has already been created.
 We are going to download Dracula's repository in which he started documenting the pros and cons of moving with his friends to Mars.

-Open up your command line interface and type:
+Open up your command line interface and navigate to a place where you want to put a new repository.
+This might be your `Desktop` on a Mac or `C` on a computer running Windows, but it can really be anywhere on your computer you choose.
+Once you are in the location you want to put Dracula's repository, type:

 ```
 git clone https://www.github.com/arcus/planets